SHA-T/tower_of_hanoi/README.md

 ```

 ## Build
-If you want to modify the program you can afterwards rebuild it by executing the makefile.
+If you want to modify the program you can afterwards rebuild it by executing the 'makefile'.
 If make does not work on your system, you can manually build your executable using g++:
 1. First compile 'hanoi.cpp' and 'main.cpp':
   ```
   g++ -c -o hanoi.o hanoi.cpp